fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 **NB** Make sure the directory <i>build</i> is not gitignored

-Also make sure that the frontend still works locally.
+Also make sure that the frontend still works locally (in development mode when started with command _npm start_).

 If you have problems to get the app working make sure that your directory structure matches the one of [the example app](https://github.com/fullstack-hy2020/part3-notes-backend/tree/part3-3).